 Occupational transfer rate.
 Occupational transfer rate is the percent of workers projected to leave an occupation and transfer to a different occupation.
 The rate is presented as an annual average over the projections period.

-The Bureau of Labor Statistics (BLS) education and training classification system consists of three categories of information that BLS analysts have assigned to each detailed occupation in the 2016–26 National Employment Matrix.
+The Bureau of Labor Statistics (BLS) education and training classification system consists of three categories of information that BLS analysts have assigned to each detailed occupation.
 The categories are: 1) typical education needed for entry, 2) commonly required work experience in a related occupation, and 3) typical on-the-job training needed to obtain competency in the occupation.
 Each category and its related choice selections are defined below.

 Typical education needed for entry.
 This category best describes the typical level of education that most workers need to enter the occupation.
 Occupations are assigned one of the following eight education levels: